 It’s not easy trying to pick the right marijuana if you don’t understand the different types.
 Photoperiod seeds are generally the go-to option for more experienced growers since they are quite inexpensive.
 However, you should also understand the difference between photoperiod and autoflower seeds because there are some advantages to both.

-The primary difference between the two seeds is how they enter the flowering stage.
+The primary difference between the two seeds is how, and when, they enter the cannabis flowering stage.
 This is when plants grow flowers that eventually turn into weed.
 Photoperiod plants shift into the flowering stage when the light cycle changes.
 Outside, this would indicate a seasonal change, so you growers would want to mimic this change with their lights.

 Photoperiod seeds, unlike autoflowers, require certain climate conditions to go from the vegetative to flowering stage and are considered harder to grow because of this.
 The growth phases for photoperiod strains change according to the hours of light and darkness.